Tableau Software (DATA) Q3 2017 Results - Earnings Call Transcript

 Operator

 Good afternoon.
 My name is Emily, and I'll be your conference operator today.
-At this time, I would like to welcome everyone to the Tableau Software Third Quarter 2017 Earnings Conference Call.
+At this time, I would like to welcome everyone to the Tableau Software third quarter 2017 earnings conference call.
 All lines have been placed on mute to prevent any background noise.
 After the speakers' remarks, there will be a question-and-answer session.

 Now, I'll turn the conference over to Derek Wong, Senior Director of Investor Relations.